-Auditions are scheduled on established dates from December through February.
+Auditions are scheduled on select dates from December through February.
 A listing of this year’s audition dates can be found at music.osu.edu/apply.
-Students will select an audition date from this list when completing an online School of Music application via Acceptd®.
-The link to the online application is available at the above web address.
+Students will select an audition date from this list when completing a School of Music application via Acceptd®.
 Note that application and audition for the School of Music are separate from application to The Ohio State University.
 Both must be completed.

-Transfer students with applied music credit must perform an entrance audition and are expected to complete an online application and attend one of the audition days.
-A listing of repertoire studied at the previous college should be prepared in advance.
-Select a representative ten- to fifteen-minute sample of that literature.
-Vocalists should check the Voice section of this document for additional requirements.
+Transfer students with applied music credit must complete a School of Music application and perform an entrance audition.
+A listing of repertoire studied at the previous institution should be prepared in advance.
+Select a representative ten- to fifteen-minute sample of this literature.
+Vocalists, at least one of your selections should be in a foreign language.

 Accompaniment is required only for voice auditions.
-The School of Music will provide an accompanist for voice auditions, or voice students may provide their own accompanist if they prefer.
-Only the auditioning student and accompanist are permitted in the audition.
+The School of Music will provide an accompanist for all voice auditions, or students may provide their own.

 Audition Preparation Guidelines

 Selections for auditions should demonstrate the candidate’s present level of development in tone, technique, and musicianship.
 In addition, a sight-reading evaluation is included in all auditions with the level of difficulty no greater than the required solo material.

 1. Two contrasting etudes demonstrating legato and technique playing.

 4. Standard orchestral excerpts of your choice are highly encouraged, but optional.

 5. Trumpet, Trombone, Tuba, Euphonium: One significant solo work, memorization is optional.